Medical Radiography - Associates

-Third, the application deadline is Feb 25, 2016, but a priority application deadline is set for January 15, 2015.
-Those applying by January 15 will get priority review, and the program could close before February 25, 2015, if the class fills up with the priority applications.
+Third, the application deadline is April 1, 2016, but a priority application deadline is set for January 15, 2015.
+Those applying by January 15 will get priority review, and the program could close before the April deadline, if the class fills up with the priority applications.
 It is highly recommended to apply early.
 To be considered for priority review, the applicant must have all references, video interview, transcripts, and application turned in and received.
 To get priority review, this also means that all classes must be completed by June of the year you want to start.

 APPLICATION PROCESS AND TIMELINE

 All applications are processed the same.
 Our applications practices are clearly stated below and are consistent for each applicant.

 |Freshmen English: One-year college sequence|